Whimsy Stick

 Exercise for Puppies

-Structured prey drive work can start around 12 weeks but with significant modifications: 3 to 5 minutes maximum, lure stays on the ground (no jumping), and the puppy wins on nearly every chase.
-The Whimsy Stick Standard is the right size for puppies.
-The goal at this age is building confidence and introducing the prey sequence, not intensity.
+In practice, structured prey drive work can start around 12 weeks with significant modifications: 3 to 5 minutes maximum, lure stays on the ground (no jumping), and the puppy wins on nearly every chase.
+The goal at this age is confidence-building and introducing the prey sequence, not intensity.
+The ASPCA exercise guidelines provide additional context on safe exercise limits during development.

 Exercise for Senior Dogs